robstoll/atrium/README.md

 We split up the function in two parts: API and implementation (well yes, its that simple).
 Moreover we put the API function in one module (jar) and the implementation in another.
-In the implementation module we define, what we will call now an impl-function -- Atrium starts impl-functions with `_`):
+In the implementation module we define, what we will call hereafter an impl-function -- we follow the convention that impl-functions are prefixed with `_`):
 ```kotlin
 fun _isMultipleOf(plant: IAssertionPlant<Int>, base: Int) =
     BasicAssertion(DescriptionIntAssertions.IS_MULTIPLE_OF, base, { plant.subject % base == 0 })